 By Lawrence Wilson, MD

-To help a person move out of a four lows pattern, I always add supplemental taurine – between 1000 mg and 2000 mg daily for adults, in almost all cases.
+Taurine for the four lows pattern.
+To help a person move out of a four lows pattern, I always add supplemental taurine – usually between 1000 mg and 2000 mg daily for adults - in all cases.
 I do not know why this helps a lot, but it does.

 GENERAL INFORMATION ABOUT TAURINE

 Sources.
 The main food sources of taurine are meats, especially red meats such as lamb.
 This is our preferred source of taurine in nutritional balancing science.